Follese

-Follese is a village on the island of Askøy in Vestland, Norway.
+Follese is a village in Askøy Municipality in Vestland county, Norway.
+The village is located on the island of Askøy about 2 km northwest of the village of Strusshamn and about 4 km west of the village of Kleppestø.
 As of 2017, Follese had 2539 inhabitants including the area of Hetlevik to the north.

 History

-Until the Reformation, most of Askøy was church and monastery property, but then became crown property – the King's property.
+Until the Reformation, most of Askøy island was church and monastery property, but then became crown property – the King's property.
 Shortly afterwards, the king sold much of the estate to rich men who realized that buying royal estates was a good investment.
-In this way, Jan von der Lippe, a merchant from Bergen, became the owner of gnr.
-12 Follese, Askøy.
+In this way, Jan von der Lippe, a merchant from Bergen, became the owner of gårdsnummer 12 in Follese.

-In 1756, he put the farm up for sale, and five of the builders, later known as the "owners", bought the whole thing – Follese inland and outland, Skogen, Skiftesvik and Marikoven with associated islands and islets.
+In 1756, he put the farm up for sale, and five of the builders, later known as the "owners", bought the whole thing – Follese inland and outland, Skogen, Skiftesvik, and Marikoven with associated islands and islets.
 The other users were builders as before, and had to pay their fee to the "owners".

-Between the wars, United Sardines Factories ran a large canning factory on Follesø with up to 150 employees.
+Between the World Wars, United Sardines Factories ran a large canning factory on Follese with up to 150 employees.
 The entire factory was lost in a violent fire in 1939.